 The Garmin Forerunner 935 (or the newer 945) is a mission tracker that can be used for a variety of activities.
 Although it is not specifically built for swimming, many people prefer it to the Garmin Swim 2 because it has many more features.
 It can track events such as hiking, walking, hiking, and swimming, to name a few.

 If you like floating in open water, you’ll love this watch because it has a GPS and compass for navigation.

 It, like many other swimming watches, struggles to record the heart rate when swimming.
 You can, however, purchase a Garmin accessory that can accurately measure your heart rate when swimming.
 It can also compute your SWOLF ranking.

-It’s essentially a multisport activity tracker that’s waterproof to 50 metres but not ideal for scuba diving or snorkelling.
+It’s essentially a multisport activity tracker that’s waterproof to 50 meters but not ideal for scuba diving or snorkeling.

-It provides specialised results details for swimming, running, and cycling, making it an excellent option for triathletes!
+It provides specialized results details for swimming, running, and cycling, making it an excellent option for triathletes!

 The T-Rex Pro from Amazfit is the T-replacement Rex’s and a less pricey Garmin replacement.

-It is now a better fit for aquatic sports, with a water resistance rating of 10ATM allowing it to dive to a depth of 100 metres.
+It is now a better fit for aquatic sports, with a water resistance rating of 10ATM, allowing it to dive to a depth of 100 meters.

 When you begin swimming, the dashboard displays real-time data such as workout time, pace, runs, average speed, SWOLF, and stroke rate.
 While we would have preferred larger data fields, screen visibility in the water was sufficient.

 In terms of accuracy, it fell a few lengths short, and the average pace tracked a little higher, but it produced similar calorie burn figures.
 Overall, even if the accuracy is a little off, it’s a nice swimming tracking experience.